 Primary responsibility for monitoring risks throughout the Bank rests with Board of Directors and the Bank's All Risks Committee.
-This Committee combines the various individual control functions and functional groups overseeing Risk Management, discussed in detail below, and the Compliance and Internal Audit areas of the Bank.
+This Committee combines the various individual control functions and functional groups overseeing Risk Management and the Compliance and Internal Audit areas of the Bank.